The Field Of Poppies Of Oz

 I want to find a blessed, welcome relief from the fight.

-I want to find freedom from the way my brain, my mind rebels against all that could be called happiness or contentment.
+I want to find freedom from the way my brain, my mind rebels against

 I want to scream as the old panic rises up again.